jaredly/terraform/Roadmap.md

+- [ ] whyyyy is my measurement off!!????

 - [ ] ok, so the javascript topo algorithm is all kinds of janky.
 I'd like to switch to https://www.npmjs.com/package/marchingsquares, although it doesn't look like it does the interpolation that https://jurasic-park.de/marching_squares/ does.
 Ok so honestly I should probably go with modifying https://github.com/missing-user/marching_squares/blob/master/scripts/script_instanced.js to fit my bill, because I'll need to do extra fancy stuff at the borders, in order to get the behavior I want.